 I decided on the name Legend & the Locals and convinced Sara Storer (ARIA winner for Country Album of the Year) to be our very first Legend.
 I took the concept of community workshops, and connected with choirs or orchestras in each of our towns.
 I found a wonderful composer to write new music for them to perform.
-I found duet singers and local support acts, and just like that in a tour with 12 shows across Queensland we’re set to work with around 400 regional Queensland locals in 2017!
+I found duet singers and local support acts, and just like that in a tour with 12 shows across Queensland we worked with over 400 regional Queensland locals in 2017!

-To top it all off we will be producing a highlights video from each event that the towns can use as promotion to attract more visitors, and we’ll be doing a special ‘Interview with a Legend’ where Sara will share some of her industry knowledge, helping to make the Queensland music industry even stronger.
+To top it all off we produced a highlights video from each event that the towns can use as promotion to attract more visitors, and we recorded a special ‘Interview with a Legend’ where Sara shares some of her industry knowledge, helping to make the Queensland music industry even stronger.

-So you see my baby has grown and is now a project with layer upon layer of goodness and it fills my heart to overflowing to see that it’s about to get on the road.
-Five weeks to go… Stay tuned for the stories!!
-For venue details, head to www.legendandthelocals.com.au
+So you see my baby has grown and is now a project with layer upon layer of goodness and it fills my heart to overflowing to see how many lives we have touched.

 A huge thank you goes out to everyone who has supported this dream of mine so far…